octoml/venv/README.native.md

 ## Create a virtual environment with a template

 You can create a virtual environment and run a script with extra commands from a venv template.
-For example, you can initialize virtual CK environment for MLPerf inference v1.0 as follows:
+For example, you can initialize virtual CK environment for MLPerf&trade; inference v1.0 as follows:
 ```
 ck create venv:mlperf --template=mlperf-inference-1.0
 ```